ludicast/ice/README.markdown

 #Ice Ice Baby!!!

-The Ice system for CoffeeScript templating allows people to serve Coffescript templates from Rails applications.
+The Ice system for templating allows people to serve Coffescript templates from Rails applications.
+The advantage of this approach is that it is easy to serve these templates from a secure sandbox.
+Therefore, your users can upload templates that are evaluated and served, but exist securely.

+This is the approach taken by [Liquid](http://github.com/tobi/liquid) and some other template systems.
+The advantage of using Ice for this is that you have a rich at your disposal, as well as being able to provide your own functions that can be exposed to your users.

-The Ice system builds upon two excellent Gems:
+Ice builds upon two excellent Gems:

-  * [The Ruby Racer](http://github.com/cowboyd/therubyracer), a gem letting you use Google's V8 Javascript engine.
-These templates are then compiled and served to the browser.
-One of the key advantages of this approach is that the templates execute in their own sandbox.
-This is the approach taken by [Liquid](http://github.com/tobi/liquid) and some of the other template systems.
+  * [The Ruby Racer](http://github.com/cowboyd/therubyracer) (written by Charles Lowell).
+This gem lets you use Google's V8 Javascript engine.
-  * [Eco] (written by [Sam Stephenson](https://github.com/sstephenson/ruby-eco)).
-This gem allows you to use Coffeescript with HTML in an ERB-ish fashion and execute it from within Ruby.
+  * [Eco](https://github.com/sstephenson/ruby-eco) (written by Sam Stephenson).
+This gem allows you to use Coffeescript with HTML in an ERB-ish fashion.

 You can then write Eco templates like: